Are you looking to get back into university but don’t have the qualifications?

 Allowing you the flexibility to study whilst still keeping your schedule intact.

-Therefore, you are able to study when you like for however long you like.
+Therefore, you are able to study your Access course when you like for however long you like.
 If circumstances change, as they often do, online study gives you the leeway to adjust accordingly.

-Online courses are more varied in length as it is dependent on what works for you.
-People can take as little as 6 months but you have a maximum of 2 years to complete your studies.
+Online Access courses are more varied in length as it is dependent on what works for you.
+People often take between 9-12 months to finish, but you have a maximum of 2 years to complete your Access course studies.

 What are the requirements?